Dehumanization: Objectification

 Psychologist Barbara Fredrickson and Tomi-Ann Roberts argued that the sexual objectification of women extends beyond pornography (which emphasizes women's bodies over their uniquely human mental and emotional characteristics) to society generally.
 There is a normative emphasis on female appearance that causes women to take a third-person perspective on their bodies.
 The psychological distance women may feel from their bodies might cause them to dehumanize themselves.
 Some research has indicated that women and men exhibit a "sexual body part recognition bias", in which women's sexual body parts are better recognized when presented in isolation than in their entire bodies.
 In contrast, men's sexual body parts are better recognized in the context of their entire bodies than in isolation.
 Men who dehumanize women as either animals or objects are more liable to rape and sexually harass women and display more negative attitudes toward female rape victims.

 Philosopher Martha Nussbaum identified seven components of sexual objectification: instrumentality, denial of autonomy, inertness, fungibility, violability, ownership, and denial of subjectivity.

 In this context, instrumentality refers to when the objectified is used as an instrument to the objectifier's benefit.
 Denial of autonomy occurs in the form of the objectifier underestimating the objectified and denies their capabilities.
 In the case of inertness, the objectified is treated as if they are lazy and indolent.
 Fungibility brands the objectified to be easily replaceable.
-Volability is when the objectifier does not respect the objectified person's personal space or boundaries.
+Violability is when the objectifier does not respect the objectified person's personal space or boundaries.
 Ownership is when the objectified is seen as another person's property.
 Lastly, the denial of subjectivity is a lack of sympathy for the objectified, or the dismissal of the notion that the objectified has feelings.
 These seven components cause the objectifier to view the objectified in a disrespectful way, therefore treating them so.